 The park draws thousand of visitors from all over the world each year and is a great way to understand and explore the Aboriginal culture and its ties to the natural rock formations.
 There are plenty of guided tours and nature walks conducted here and can be done over days or within 24 hours.
 A three-day permit is required to enter the park and costs about $25 AUD per person.
 It is one of the highest rated tourist attractions in the region and a must visit as part of your Northern Territory travels to this part of Australia.

 Walking around Uluru will simply amp your adventure at the Park.
 Depending on the amount of time you have in hand, you can choose from an array of walks like the Uluru base walk, Mala walk to Kantju Gorge, Lungkata walk, Kuniya walk to Mutitjulu Waterhole or Liru walk.

 If you choose to explore with Kata Tjuta first, you take an easy stroll to the Kata Tjuta dune viewing area to absorb the wonders of this breathtaking landscape.
 You can also walk you way to the mesmerizing Walpa Gorge or take up the worthy challenge of enduring The Valley of the Winds Walks.

-Explore the best journey planner for your visit to Uluru and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Uluru and create a flawless plan in few simple steps!